 We can also give you details about the visas required to enter the country, and about immigration to Oman.

-Additional requirements for setting up a business in Oman
+Labor requirements when setting up a business in Oman

 Investors who open a company in Oman also need to comply with the applicable taxation and reporting requirements.
 We list the most important taxes for companies below:

-- 15% – this is the corporate income tax rate applicable to all businesses, including branches;
+- 15% corporate income tax rate applicable to all businesses, including branches;

-- 5% – the standard value added tax which was recently introduced in the jurisdiction;
+- 5% standard value added tax which was recently introduced in the jurisdiction;

-- 10.5% – the employer’s social security contribution, calculated as a percentage of the monthly salary; investors who open a company in Oman need to observe the local rules for hiring employees set forth by the Ministry of Manpower.
+- 10.5% the employer’s social security contribution, calculated as a percentage of the monthly salary.

 Contact our lawyers if you need additional information about the general requirements for company formation in Oman as well as to receive personalized assistance throughout the process.